ishanaudichya/Image-encryption-service/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you encounter any issues, have feature requests, or would like to contribute code, please check our [Contribution Guidelines](CONTRIBUTING.md).
+If you encounter any issues, have feature requests, or would like to contribute code, please feel free to fork the repo and issue a merge request.

 ## License